rashmi-raman/TwitterVoice/README.md

 Before a graceful exit, the application will print the location of the audio and log files created for the user session.
 For more details on these files.

+To know more about this project, please contact me at mail[dot]rashmiraman[at]gmail[dot]com or Eli Pincus at elipincus[at]gmail.com

+Eli helped conceptualize the application and built the web scraper - he's a genius!